timManas/NewsOne/README.md

    i.
 Use a return statement at the end of the entire promise (i.e: newsapi.v2.then().catch()) <br />
    ii.
 Assign a variable in the beginning: <br />
    Ex: const data = await newsapi(.....).then().catch

+2. Use OpenChakra to design UI components using visual editor